 BlueCart's real advantage is supplier marketplace depth for enrolled food-service distributors — clean catalog ordering and invoice intake when the distribution network is on the platform.
 Inside that envelope, the experience is smooth.

-LineNow's real advantage is supplier-channel independence — the closed-loop AI closes the procurement loop regardless of whether the supplier is in any marketplace, through whichever channel the supplier prefers.
-For most independent restaurants and small groups, where the supplier base is mixed and the operationally hardest relationships are the non-marketplace ones, that independence is what the system is for.
+LineNow's real advantage is supplier-channel independence — the closed-loop AI closes more of the procurement loop without requiring supplier marketplace enrollment, using supported supplier channels.
+For restaurants where the supplier base is mixed and the operationally hardest relationships are the non-marketplace ones, that independence is what the system is for.

 Start a 90-day free trial at LineNow.
 Connect your POS, connect your email, place one order with a supplier who isn't in any marketplace.
 The supplier-reply parsing is the moment the architectural difference becomes concrete.